 Scripter is an Active-X Automation scripting program that uses a Visual Basic-like model.
 This means that objects are "drilled down" to get to the commands.
-If you are completely new to scripting, I would recommend looking into getting a Visual Basic book like Visual Basic for Dummies to give you an understanding of how VB works, but it's not required.
-For many people, it is easier to learn scripting by jumping right in and writing a script, rather than reading about scripting.
+If you are completely new to scripting, you may be interested in getting a Visual Basic book or looking into online Visual Basic tutorials/classes to give you an understanding of how Visual Basic works.
+Alternatively, you may be more comfortable with jumping right in and writing a script.

 Before writing a script, you will want to know the steps you want to perform in the user-interface.
 Almost anything you can do in the program, you can do in a script.
 The workflow will be very similar.
-Once you know the sequence of steps you want to perform, the next step is actually writing the script.
+Once you know the sequence of steps you want to perform, you can write the script.
 The best ways to start writing the script are to 1) use the Help menu, and 2) look at the example scripts.

 If you click Help | MapViewer Automation Help from within Scripter, or Home | Help | Automation from within MapViewer, the help file will open.
 In the Contents tab, open the MapViewer Automation book.
 Under this book, there are three additional books that are very helpful: Object Overview, Objects, and Methods and Properties.

 Specifically, within the Object Overview book, the Object Hierarchy Graphic page is extremely helpful.
 To see how, let's take the following example.
 Say you want to create a hatch map and change the gradient colors that are used.

 - Open the Object Overview book.

 - On the Object Hierarchy page, click on HatchMap under Application | Documents | Plot Document | Layers | Layer | Map Type.